dojo/docs/dojo/store.rst

                                                   * abort() - Aborts all the changes that took place during the transaction.

                                                   Note that a store user might not call transaction() prior to using put, delete, etc. in which case these operations effectively could be thought of as  "auto-commit" style actions.

+getChildren(object, options)                      Returns the children of an object.
+The options parameter may include the same properties as query options

+getMetadata(object)                               Returns any metadata about the object.
+                                                  This may include attribution, cache directives, history, or version information. (addresses #3126, #3127)
 ================================================  ======================================================================

 * How is about a dojo.store.clear() method?